dotkernel/light-documentation/docs/book/v1/introduction.md

 # Dotkernel light

-Dotkernel Light is a PSR-15 implementing application (skeleton) using Mezzio microframework and Laminas components.
+Dotkernel Light is a PSR-15 compliant application (skeleton) using Mezzio microframework and Laminas components.
 It's designed as a minimal project to generate a simple website, like a presentation site.

 Read on to find out more about the application: